Neil Davidge: Halo 4 Original Soundtrack (2012)

-Debut Solo Album Slo Light (2014)
+Slo Light (2014)

 Davidge established his own studio in 2010.
-His debut solo album Slo Light was released in February 2014, and features guest vocalists such as Low Roar, Sandie Shaw and Cate Le Bon.
+His debut solo album Slo Light was released in February 2014, and features guest vocalists including Low Roar, Sandie Shaw and Cate Le Bon.
+The album was accompanied by three singles.
+The first single was "Slo Light", released on 3 December 2013.
+The second single, "Sleepwalking", released on 20 February 2014, five days before the album's release, followed by the third single, "Riot Pictures", on 7 October 2014.